-Satisfactory The vast majority Represents an assessment of a control environment that is of internal audits satisfactory and supports meeting management's objectives. carried out during the period received a 'pass' grade and there were no 'high Adequate with opportunity for further development priority' observations.
-Medium priority for management to address However, there were Represents an assessment of an adequate control a small number of environment that broadly supports management's objectives 'medium priority' but has further opportunities for development. and 'low priority' observations which are discussed in more detail below.
-Overall, the control Unsatisfactory - High priority for management to environment is in good order and A high number of control deficiencies or business issues where management are the potential financial, operational or reputation risk exposure working to resolve to XYZ is significant and management should address these the issues identified issues immediately. during the audits.
+Satisfactory The vast majority Represents an assessment of a control environment of internal audits that is satisfactory and supports meeting carried out during management's objectives. the period received a 'pass' grade and there were no 'high Adequate with opportunity for further development priority' observations.
+Medium priority for management to address However, there were Represents an assessment of an adequate control a small number of environment that broadly supports management's 'medium priority' objectives but has further opportunities for and 'low priority' development. observations which are discussed in more detail below.
+Overall, the control Unsatisfactory - High priority for management to environment is in address good order and A high number of control deficiencies or business management are issues where the potential financial, operational or working to resolve reputation risk exposure to XYZ is significant and the issues identified management should address these issues immediately. during the audits.
 Performance improvement opportunities ('PIOs') High Priority Observations Status High Medium Low Total No high priority Priority Priority Priority observations were noted.
-New PIOs 0 Accepted PIOs
+New PIOs 0 Accepted PIOs 0 Governance Code & Ethics Finance & Commercial Quality